 Take small portions and eat smaller bites than you usually do.
 The longer you take to finish your meal, the more satiated you are likely to feel.
 Moreover, eating small meals frequently is better than wolfing down three huge portions a day.
-This helps you feel full always and keeps your metabolism up.
-Even after a long workout at the gym, don’t get tempted to binge on a big plateful.
-Stick to only water for the first 30 minutes and follow it up with a moderate sized meal.
+If you feel hungry post a long workout at gym, sip on whey protein or choose lean meats like egg whites and chicken than eating only carb rich foods.
+This helps you feel full and keeps your metabolism up.

 Whether you are a man or a woman our experts can help build a diet & fitness plan that fits right into your lifestyle.
 Get in touch today.